 The ability to paraphrase is a necessary academic skill.
 You will need to use it, for example, when you take exams or do research.
-Paraphrasing allows you to explain complicated information in an understandable way and make clear connections between your ideas and the ideas of others.
+Paraphrasing allows you to explain complicated information in an understandable way and make clear connections. you to explain between your ideas and the ideas of others.